-The school district will ensure that every student (K-8th grade) has access to a device and internet connectivity.
+The school district will ensure that every student (PreK-8th grade) has access to a device and internet connectivity.

-- Districts have/will: - Prioritize the purchase and roll-out of devices and/or connectivity that may involve learning based on the results of the needs assessment - For students with special needs, accommodations according to their instructional program will be addressed as appropriate for each student - If there is a connectivity shortage, districts will help families connect with local service providers or provide mobile hotspots, as needed.
+- Districts have/will: - Prioritize the purchase and roll-out of devices and/or connectivity that may involve learning based on the results of the needs assessment - For students with special needs, accommodations according to their instructional program will be addressed as appropriate for each student - If there is a connectivity shortage, districts will help families connect with local service providers or provide mobile hotspots, as needed. - Prior to the start of the school year, provide district email addresses and access to online platforms (usernames/passwords/organizational credentials). - To the extent possible, provide district one-to-one instructional devices.